Table of Contents[Hide][Show]

 If you’re a beginner, you may want to begin with a 12-hour fast and then work your way to 16:8, which many people do.

-Note, though, fasting for longer periods can have health repercussions such as gallstone formation.
+Note, though, longer periods of fasting can have side effects such as gallstone formation.
 The risk is higher among women, regardless of their weight.

-Skipping breakfast may also not be ideal.
-According to a study by the American College of Cardiology, this habit tends to have a link to atherosclerosis, a condition characterized by the narrowing and hardening of the arteries.
+Skipping breakfast may also not be ideal for everyone.
+According to a study by the American College of Cardiology, this habit can have a possible link to atherosclerosis, a condition characterized by the narrowing and hardening of the arteries.

 3. Stick to the Routine as Much as Possible

-Your preferred IF type only comes secondary to your commitment to the routine.
+Your preferred fasting method only comes secondary to your commitment to the routine.
 As much as possible, you want to choose an intermittent fasting schedule you can follow religiously.

 These tips may help you: